 Popular Mac Addresses

-- Some of the famous and widely used mac addresses are IEEE 802, MAC-48, EUI-64, among others.
+- Some of the famous and widely used mac addresses are IEEE 802, MAC-48, and EUI-64, among others.

 - The IEEE 802 MAC address originates from the Xerox Network Systems Ethernet addressing scheme.
 The IEEE supports abundant EUI-64 for non-Ethernet applications.